absolud/pspy/README.md

 ````

-The converter extracts only the useful parts and ignores events found in our ignore list
+The converter extracts only the useful parts and ignores events found in our excluded_events.json

 ```py
 ###########################################################